simplesalt/main-9bc77/content/speaking_podcasts.md

 ---
-title: Security for Lawyers
+title: Podcast Spots
 hide_title: false
 excerpt: 'I like to share .'
 seo:
- title: Security for Lawyers
+ title: Podcast Spots
- description: 'Practical approaches for attorneys and law firms to protect sensitive client data.'
+ description: 'I authentically share my stories, realizations, and current journeys in business and personal growth. '
  extra: []
 layout: page
 ---
 I authentically share my stories, realizations, and current journeys in business and personal growth.
+I like to talk about incentives, group dynamics, whys, hows, and the next right step.

 ### Professionally